mabdelgowa/DevOps_Hive/README.md

 [![Dynamic DevOps Roadmap](https://devopshive.net/badges/dynamic-devops-roadmap.svg)](https://github.com/DevOpsHiveHQ/dynamic-devops-roadmap)

 ## Goal
 The goal of this project is to build a scalable RESTful API around openSenseMap but customized to help beekeeper with their chores.
 The API output should be in JSON.
-You will start with a basic implementation, then extend the whole system to handles thousands of requests per second.
+You will start with a basic implementation, then extend the whole system to handle thousands of requests per second.
 But always remember, every decision has a cost.

 You can get senseBox IDs by checking the openSenseMap website.
-Use 3 senseBox IDs close to each other (you can use this one 5eba5fbad46fb8001b799786 as starting point).
+Use 3 senseBox IDs close to each other (you can use this one 5eba5fbad46fb8001b799786 as a starting point).
 Just copy the IDs, you will need them in the next steps.

 ## This is a complete DevOps project with the following tools: